This guide explains how to play Razz poker, one of the most fun lowball games.

 Until the early 2010s, a single Razz tournament would appear at the WSOP every year, with buy-ins varying wildly, from $500 to $5,000.

 However, in 2004 ESPN’s decision to televise the Razz tournament – won by T.J.
-Cloutier – led to a boom in popularity at online poker sites.
+Cloutier – led to a boom in popularity at US online poker sites.

 Ten years later, the game would be recognized as the most popular form of lowball poker by WSOP organizers.
 A $10,000 Championship event was added to the schedule, alongside the standard $1,500 Razz tournament.
 This is still the case to this day.